Who is the VLSAC?

 VLSAC Initiatives and Partnerships

-The VLSAC has developed several initiatives for online students.
-View the program(s) provided below:
+The VLSAC has developed several initiatives for online students including:

 The VLSAC is comprised of students who work to improve the online educational experience for all virtual learners, represent all students from HACC's Virtual Learning organization and champion their collective interests.
 The organization's goals are accomplished through frequent communication, community building activities, advising on student activity fee allocation, cooperative implementation of initiatives designed to improve online learning, and giving virtual students a voice in governing decisions of the college.